probablyquill/UltrixGVGControl/GVGPROTOCOL.md

 But wait a moment, that returned us a number.
 To be able to send a number through to the Router, it needs to be formatted using the number formatting process from before.

-51 -> "30 30 33 33
+51 -> "30 30 33 33"

 Specifically for the checksum, we do not want or need the leading zeroes which our function adds, so we can drop those when putting the command together.

-We can add the checksum, the soh, and the eoh, and that leaves us with the following GVG command:
+We can add the checksum, the soh (01), and the eoh (04), and that leaves us with the following GVG command:

 01 4E 30 54 49 09 30 30 31 45 09 30 30 36 34 33 33 04

-It is important to note that while I have added spaces both in this document and in the program, those spaces **CANNOT** be included in the packet sent to the system.
+It is important to note that while I have added spaces both in this document and in the program for the sake of readability, those spaces **CANNOT** be included in the packet sent to the system.
 When actually being sent, the data would look like this:

 014E30544909303031450930303634333304